CiviCraft-Development/civicraft-wiki/docs/server/staff/guides/communication.md

 CiviCraft prides itself on being a community that puts extreme effort into fostering a non-toxic community.
 This is done in a multitude of ways, but the core route is communication.

 #### No Tolerance Policy
+The No Tolerance Policy is specifically targeted at players who engage in inappropriate sexual activities that threaten the safety and well-being of our community members.
+These players have no place in the server and should be permanently banned without chance of appeal.
 ### Event Announcements
 If you as a staff member find yourself hosting staff events, whatever the purpose or whoever the audience may be, there are a specific set of guidelines you must follow to make your announcements clear, concise, and helpful!
 #### Create an Event in the Discord Events Tab